oracle/nosql-go-sdk/native_structs.md

         StructValue: sval,
     }
 ```
 The fields in the struct will be mapped to NoSQL row columns based on their field names, and optional annotations given in the struct fields.
-All column names will be lower-cased.
-The annotation `nosql:"nnnn"` can be used to specify a database field name to map the struct field to.
-If the struct already uses JSON annotations, those can be used as well without the need to add `nosql` annotations:
+The annotation `nosql:"nnnn"` can be used to specify a database field name to map the struct field to, similar to the go `encoding/json` methods as documented for the [json Marshal function](https://pkg.go.dev/encoding/json#Marshal).
+If the struct already uses JSON annotations, those will be used if there are no additional `nosql` annotations:
 ```
     type MyStruct struct {
-        // Will be written as column "id"
+        // Will be written as column "Id"
         Id         int
-        // Will be written as field "phone_number" Phone      string  `nosql:"phone_number"`
+        // Will be written as column "phone_number" Phone      string  `nosql:"phone_number"`
-        // Json annotations can be used as well
-        Age        int   `json:"userAge"`
+        // Json annotations can be used as well: will be written as column "userAge" Age        int   `json:"userAge"`
-        // Timestamp values are supported
+        // Timestamp values are supported: this will be written as column "StartDate" StartDate  time.Time
-        StartDate  time.Time
     }
 ```